How to Make an Herbal Infused Oil (How to Infuse Herbs in Oils for Salves, Soaps, Cooking & Remedies)

 However, with that said, after about four to six weeks, I will move the jar to a darker place, just because the heat from the sun will bleach the herbs and eventually break down the chemical constituents in the herbs.

 5. After about 4 to 6 weeks (I have left mine a lot longer, with no problems), just strain out the herbs.
-Bottle up the oil, then store away in a cool, dark, place.
+Bottle up the oil, then store away in a cool, dark, place. **If you infused your oils in a sunny window, you’ll want to store the strained infused oil in a dark place.
+The sun will also start degrading the oil after the plant matter is removed, so keep this in mind.

 6. Double Infusion: If you want a stronger infusion, after straining out the herbs, just infuse the already infused oil another time with fresh herbs.
 You'll have a very strong infusion this way.